Skip to Main Content

 Here's a brief exercise to help you learn how to use citation trails:

-• Watch the video "Resources on citation trails" (also found in the tab on the left)
+• Remember the video "Resources on citation trails" from the last tab

 • Search in Web of Science for the following citation: